Bark Parental Control Review 2024: Is It Worth the Cost?

 Overall, Bark’s desktop app isn’t useful unless you want to monitor iOS devices — a desktop device running the Bark app is required to set up and monitor iOS devices, but Bark doesn’t have a native app for monitoring desktop devices (except Chromebooks) or a desktop app for parents.
 While it’s easy enough to use Bark’s web app on desktops, it would still be nice to see a fully functional desktop app for parents.

 Bark has 2 mobile apps available for Android and iOS devices, one for parents and the other for the child’s device.
 It would be nice to see Bark build a single app that works for both purposes, though.
-Qustodio and Kaspersky Safe Kids both have a single app and allow you to choose whether it’s being used on a parent or child’s device.
+Kaspersky Safe Kids has a single app that allows you to choose whether it’s being used on a parent or child’s device.

 The Bark app for parents is your control panel and is fully functional.
 It’s incredibly intuitive and makes it easy to manage your content monitoring, web filtering, and screen time settings, request a check-in, view alerts and insights about your child’s activity, and more.